BengalCatBalu/L2_Security/Rollup_Architecture_Checklist.md

 - [ ] Is there a sufficient delay (exit window) for users before upgrades are activated?
 - [ ] Can users securely withdraw assets if disagreeing with an upgrade?
 - [ ] Is governance process secure against malicious upgrades?
+- [ ] Are upgrade procedures safe even in case of human error (e.g., misuse of `upgradeTo` without `call`)?
+- [ ] Are input parameters strictly validated during deployments (e.g., consistency of game types)?
+- [ ] Is the system upgrade-safe regarding withdrawal finality and anchor state migration?

 ## 6. Transaction Finality & Chain Re-org
 - [ ] Are transaction finality levels (pre-finality, soft, hard) clearly defined?